Conrim/NewTab-Blocker/README.md

 https://example.com

-There it can be installed to almost every browser including Chrome, Edge, Opera, Brave...
+There it can be installed on almost every browser, including Chrome, Edge, Opera, Brave...

 Notable exceptions are Safari and Firefox which are not supported by this extension.